 Led by Mr. Cheung, the independent non-executive Directors meet periodically without the presence of the other directors to discuss matters in relation to the Group.
-Subsequent to each such meeting, Mr. Cheung, in his capacity as the Lead Independent Director, provides feedback to Mr. Tam, the Executive Chairman and Chief Executive Officer of the Company.
+Subsequent to each such meeting and as appropriate, Mr. Cheung, in his capacity as the Lead Independent Director, provides feedback to Mr. Tam, the Executive Chairman and Chief Executive Officer of the Company.